jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 ```

 As a minor note, while $\log 0$ is an undefined quantity, information theorists accept that $\lim_{p\rightarrow 0} p\log p = 0$ by convention.
+Intuitively, the expected entropy should be unaffected by the set of impossible events.

-Intuitively, when the distribution is 50-50, the uncertainty of a binary is maximal,
+As you might expect, when the distribution is 50-50, the uncertainty of a binary is maximal,
 and by extension the amount of information contained in each event is maximized too.
 Put another way, if you lived in an area where it was always sunny, you wouldn't *learn anything*
 if someone told you it was sunny today.
+However, in a tropical region characterized by capricious weather,
+information conveyed about the weather is far more meaningful.

 In the previous example, we weighted the event entropies according to the event's probability distribution.
 What would happen if, instead, we used weights corresponding to a *different* probability distribution?